bsoist/bsoist.github.io/_posts/2011-06-22-do-christians-and-muslims-worship-the-same-god-yes-and-no.md

 ### There is only one God {#there_is_only_one_god}

 I firmly believe there is one God &#8211; omnipotent, omnipresent, and omniscient.
-I also believe that God created all of the universe ([though I don&#8217;t call myself a &#8220;creationist&#8221;][2]).
+I also believe that God created all of the universe (though I don&#8217;t call myself a &#8220;creationist&#8221;).
 I also firmly believe that God redeems whom he wills.
 Though I understand the method of redemption, I don&#8217;t claim to know exactly how redemption &#8220;looks&#8221; from the outside for everyone.

 ### Providence {#providence}